Alpine Climbing

 Bivi Boots Very useful for winter bivis and well worth their weight.

 Stove For summer use, a micro gas stove is fine (but see note on fuel below).
-For winter use take an MSR XGK or similar as gas won't burn effectively below 0°C.
+For winter use take an MSR XGK or similar as gas won't burn effectively below 0°C unless it's specialised Winter Gas which you may find hard to buy locally and won't be able to take on a plane.

 Fuel We can't send fuel by post, hence it doesn't feature on our website.
 Be aware that screw-threaded gas cylinders are not widely available in remote alpine valleys and it is best to take them with you (though not if travelling by plane).
-An Adaptor is available to convert pierceable gas cylinders to screw threaded.
-Burning Paste is useful in winter.
+A firelighter cut into small chunks or a small bottle of methylated spirit will be need to prime a stove in winter if you are burning paraffin (kerosene).

 Lighter and Matches Preferably both and x 2!